 You can also meet potential friends by just talking to people in your classes.
 Strike up a conversation and remember to smile.
 When you seem open and interested in meeting people, they will be happy to meet you.

 I played basketball in China for the past 10 years and wanted to continue here as it’s my favorite sport.
 Last year, I played on the intramural basketball team.
 We made it to the quarter finals!
-I also made a lot of friends by joining the team.” – Isaac, Florida International University, China
+I also made a lot of friends by joining the team.” – Isaac from China, Florida International University

 How to Make Friends at a Big University